mdontas/DeepQLearning/README.md

 3. Turn the v vector into a binary vector $b$ by setting $b_i = 0$ if $v_i < 0.5$ else $b_i = 1$
 4. Generate the hash code by transforming the binary vector to a decimal number.

+The value of k can have a double and counter-acting effect.
+Setting k to a large value can increase the number of calculations needed to derive the hash function, though at the same time it enhances the resolution of the codes, partitioning vectors to more sparse bins and therefore reducing the number of calculations needed to find the closest vector.
+After preliminary experiments, we saw that $k=50$ is a reasonable value that does not significantly slow down learning.

 ### Network Architecture